General education & integrative learning

 Bridge: The Bluffton University Literary Journal

 Bridge is a literary journal which publishes works by young authors, ages 14-24, from across the globe.
 An online journal is published in the fall and a print version in the spring.
-Members of the Bridge team read, edit and approve works to be published in Bridge.
+Members of the Bridge team read, select, edit and approve works to be published in Bridge.

 Shalith literary magazine